gregcope/alexa-led/README.md

  - serverless.yml (Serverless Framework configuration for deploying the Lambda function)
  - serverless.env.yml (Serverless Framework environmental file, you will need to edit this file) rpi
- - rpi.py (RPI python script, you will need LIRC and AWSIoTPythonSDK to use this)
+ - rpi.py (RPI python script, you will need LED working and AWSIoTPythonSDK to use this)
 ```

 ### Alexa